d-ferro/d-ferro.github.io/_pages/publications.md

  PDF: 📄<a style="color:#444" href="https://2025.ccneuro.org/abstract_pdf/Ferro_2025_Decision-making_reference_point_biases_dorsal_anterior.pdf" type="application/pdf" target="_blank">CCNeuro</a>

 <div style="margin-top: 10px; padding-left: 10px; border-left: 1px dotted #777; color:#999"><i style="font-size:9pt">
-In proximity of a jackpot, subjects choose faster and more accurately, reflecting a reference-dependent shift in the evaluation strategy. <br/>
+In proximity of a jackpot, subjects perform choices faster and more accurately, reflecting a fundamental shift in their evaluation strategy. <br/>
 The value of alternative choice options is referenced to a cumulative tokens count that leads to jackpot achievement upon reaching a fixed threshold. <br/>
 Neural activity in dorsal anterior cingulate cortex tracked this bias, revealing a neural basis for reward proximity in decision-making.</i></div>